 Amnesiac Archive is an online blog that I started to provide a platform for the research, writing and curating I was doing into music and sound recordings.
 I took as my inspiration a quote by academic Philip Hayward that “the past is a strange and wonderful place” and that “much of it is also a realm of amnesia.”
 I am particularly interested in sound recordings and music that shed light on issues around race, sexuality and gender.
 That includes delving into homophobic, orientalist, misogynist and racist recordings from the early to mid-20th century.

-Noise Gauge is an informal art blog and publishing outlet for my creative activities in drawing, writing, performance and zine-making.
 My creative work is closely tied to my experiences with mental illness and interests in outsider art and marginal writing.
 All of my degenerate art basically.

 What do you currently collect – and what is it about those objects that so interests you?